User-generated content from the beginning was a good idea, because:

 It’s not a nice-to-have either.

-It’s a must-have because the themes shaping the future of marketing that you’ll use in this year rely on it.
+It’s a must-have because the UGC trends and themes shaping the future of marketing rely on it.

-In TINT’s State of UGC 2022 report, our research uncovers 5 consumer trends shaping the future of marketing and the marketing themes we’re seeing in 2022.
-From marketers vying for more engagement and ROI to not having enough team power to keep content published…user-generated content will continue as the MVP of marketing this year.
+In the State of UGC 2022 report, our research uncovers 5 consumer trends shaping the future of marketing and the marketing themes we’re seeing in 2022.
+From marketers vying for more engagement and ROI to not having enough team power to keep content published… user-generated content will continue as the MVP of marketing this year.

 #1: Prioritize Personalized Shopping Experiences